Understanding the Douglas-Rachford splitting method through the lenses of Moreau-type envelopes: Introduction and motivation

 The iterative approach \eqref{DR:scheme} has a long history.
 Lions and Mercier in \cite{lions1979splitting} studied convergence properties and speed of convergence for splitting methods to find a zero of the sum of two maximally monotone operators defined on a Hilbert space.
-When applied to the optimization problem \eqref{problem:primal} for convex proper lower semicontinuous functions $\varphi_1$ and $\varphi_2$, the corresponding operators are the subdifferentials of convex analysis, $\partial \varphi_1$ and $\partial \varphi_2$.
-Under mild regularity assumptions, the DRS sequence $\{s^k\}$ converges to some $s^{\star}$, for which $u^{\star} = \prox_{\gamma \varphi_1}(s^{\star})$ solves \eqref{problem:primal}, and both $\{u^{k}\}$ and $\{v^{k}\}$ converge to $u^{\star}$ \cite[Theorem 3.15,Proposition 3.40]{eckstein1989splitting}.
-Additionally, if $\varphi_1$ is differentiable and strongly convex, with Lipschitz continuous gradient, then $\{s^{k}\}$ $Q-$linearly converges to $s^{\star}$, and $\{u^k\}$ $Q-$linearly converges to the unique solution to \eqref{problem:primal}.
+As a special case, this analysis covers optimization problems of the form \eqref{problem:primal-DRS} for proper lsc convex functions, where the corresponding operators are the subdifferentials of convex analysis of the involved functions.
+Under mild regularity assumptions, the DR sequence $\{z^k\}$ converges to some $z^{\star}$, for which $x^{\star} = \prox_{\gamma f}(z^{\star})$ solves \eqref{problem:primal-DRS}, and both $\{x^{k}\}$ and $\{y^{k}\}$ converge to $x^{\star}$ \cite[Theorem 3.15, Proposition 3.40]{eckstein1989splitting}.
+Additionally, if $f$ is differentiable and strongly convex, with Lipschitz continuous gradient, then $\{z^{k}\}$ $Q-$linearly converges to $z^{\star}$, and $\{x^k\}$ $Q-$linearly converges to the unique solution to \eqref{problem:primal-DRS}.
 For varying stepsizes and inexact proximal evaluations, see \cite[Theorem 7]{eckstein1992douglas}.
-A similar analysis was carried out for the PRS method in \cite{eckstein1989splitting,lions1979splitting}.
-More recently, the authors in \cite{davis2017faster} studied the convergence speed of a relaxed PRS for convex problems, under the assumption of strong convexity of one of the functions and Lipschitz continuity of its gradient.
-Rates of convergence are provided, including the standard DRS and PRS as special cases.
-Furthermore, the method applied to the dual formulation yields convergence rates for a relaxed ADMM.
-In \cite{deng2016global} the authors derive a global linear rate of convergence for ADMM variants for the convex case, assuming one of the two functions is strongly convex with Lipschitz continuous gradient.
+As for operators, the authors in \cite{dao2019adaptive} analyze the convergence of the DR method to find a zero of the sum of a strongly monotone and a weakly monotone operator, providing linear rates of convergence.